oseberg/javascript/README.md

         This is my multiline string.
         There are many like it,
         but this one is mine.
-      `
+      `;
     ```

   - [6.3](#6.3) <a name='6.3'></a> Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40).

     ```javascript
     // bad
     const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.'
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

     // bad
     const errorMessage = `This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
-    fast.`
+    fast.`;

     // good
     const errorMessage = `
       This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.
-    `
+    `;
     ```

   <a name="es6-template-literals"></a>